KamilMarszalek/dobble/README.md

 The Tkinter module should be installed along with Python.

 ## Reflective part
-I began my project on November 25<sup>th</sup>.
+<p>I began my project on November 25<sup>th</sup>.
 Firstly I decided to make my game in the terminal.
 The game was using only built-in packages:
 * termios
 * sys
 * select
-* random
+* random</p>
 <br>
-After creating the first prototype,
+<p>After creating the first prototype,
 I changed my mind and started working on a GUI version in the <u>pygame</u> module.
 I considered using images on the cards, but it seemed time-consuming to make 57 graphics.
-So I used again the same dictionary with numbers in Polish.
+So I used again the same dictionary with numbers in Polish.</p>
-After creating GUI version, I spotted an issue with starting the game, it was still using the terminal to gather the information required to start the game.
+<p>After creating GUI version, I spotted an issue with starting the game,
+it was still using the terminal to gather the information required to start the game.
 Then I decided to make a GUI menu.
-I chose the Tkinter module due to its simplicity.
+I chose the Tkinter module due to its simplicity.</p>
-After completing it, I began refactoring my code.
+<p>After completing it, I began refactoring my code.
 I managed to simplify it slightly.
 After that I asked for a code review.
-I got feedback that some parts of my code had not been respecting SOLID principles and others had been hard to read.
+I got feedback that some parts of my code had not been respecting SOLID principles and others had been hard to read.</p>
-The issues were related with Card and Player class.
+<p>The issues were related with Card and Player class.
-I think that I managed to fix Card class, but I do not have an idea how to fix the Player class.
+I think that I managed to fix Card class, but I do not have an idea how to fix the Player class.</p>
-I found it difficult to make a pack of cards for five or seven symbols, so I decided to create it in an approximate way.
+<p>I found it difficult to make a pack of cards for five or seven symbols,
+so I decided to create it in an approximate way.
 This might not exactly match Dobble rules.
 Using the standard way to generate symbols,